Approach to the management of UK Taxes for the year ended 31st December 2018

 - having appropriate tax governance and tax accounting arrangements in place;

 - applying tax legislation within the spirit and intention of Parliament, noting that this may not always be clear and the Group’s view could differ from HMRC’s;

 - seeking tax efficiency to maintain the Group’s competitive position by claiming tax reliefs and incentives where available; and

 - operating in line with this statement.

-The publication of this statement is regarded as satisfying the statutory obligation under Para 16(2) Schedule 19, Finance Act 2016 for all entities listed at the end of this statement.
+The publication of this statement is approved by the Board of Directors and is regarded as satisfying the statutory obligation under Para 16(2) Schedule 19, Finance Act 2016 for all entities listed at the end of this statement.